microsoft/USBuildingFootprints/README.md

 #### Why are the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.

-#### Should we import it in to OpenStreetMap?
+#### Should we import the data in to OpenStreetMap?
-No. Never blindly import data in to OSM without first checking the quality locally and discussing an import plan with the local community.
+NO. Never blindly import data in to OSM without first checking the quality locally and discussing an import plan with the local community.
 Always follow the OSM import community guidelines.